 The lines on the right side of the calendar can be used for anything that you deem useful.
 I would use one of the columns for monthly totals.

 All of the calendars begin in July.

 This is a ruled calendar.
-To see other ruled calendars without the "Student Attendance" Header, go to these links:
+To see other ruled calendars without the "Student Attendance" Header, se the links listed below.

 Files for Ruled "Student Attendance" Calendar